aliealex/simon-game/README.md

 # simon-game
-A fun little simon game
+A fun little simon game.

+How to play: click on the flashing buttons to repeat the sequence.